sjmikler/codingame-pro-mode/README.md

 * **Chrome**: works out of the box
 * **Brave**: works if API is enabled

 Synchronization requires the File System Access API.
-If this API is disabled or not supported, the sync buttons will be grayed out, but the Pro Layout feature will still work perfectly.
+If this API is disabled or not supported, the sync buttons will be grayed out, but the 'Pro Layout' feature will still work perfectly.
 To manually enable the API, go to: `chrome://flags/#file-system-access-api`.

 ## Popup menu